Making annoying or harassing telephone calls is a crime in Massachusetts that carries a potential jail sentence and a fine.

 In order to convict a defendant of making annoying or harassing telephone calls, the Commonwealth must prove beyond a reasonable doubt that the defendant:

 The Commonwealth is not required to prove the defendant actually had contact or conversations with the alleged victim, but only that he initiated the contact.

 Electronic Communications is defined as the transfer of signs, writings, signals, images, data, sounds, or intelligence of any nature transmitted in whole or part by a wire, electromagnetic, photo-optical, photo-electronic, or radio system.

 These cases can be defended in a variety of ways.

 A conviction for making annoying or harassing telephone calls can result in disastrous consequences for the defendant.
-It is important for you to hire an attorney experienced in defending these types of cases.
+It is important for you to hire a Middlesex County criminal defense attorney experienced in defending these types of cases.
 Attorney Spring has such experience and can represent you regardless of whether you were accused of forgery or arson.